Minimum Requirements for Assured Admission to the Doctor of Physical Therapy Program – Transfer Students

 - Students must complete BI 206 Human Physiology at Arcadia University or a 300-level Biology course with a lab (if Human Physiology is already completed elsewhere).
-All courses used toward the minimum prerequisite biological and physical science requirements must be taken through the appropriate science departments (e.g., Biology, Chemistry, Physics).
+All courses used toward the minimum prerequisite biological and physical science requirements must be directed towards science majors and taken through the appropriate science departments (e.g., Biology, Chemistry, Physics).

 - Students may transfer two Psychology courses for the Pre-Physical Therapy prerequisites.
 If students are transferring only one Psychology course, then they must either take a second Psychology course (other than PY 111) or a course in Anthropology or Sociology.